inf112-v21/The-Downward-Spiral/README.md

 ## Using the exit button don't close terminal or server
 The exit button only closes the game window.
 You need to manually close main after.

+## The graphics for the victory screen is somewhat broken.
+the buttons and functionality is working properly, but the screen is behaving strange.